Supercolbat/PunchCard-EsoLang/README.md

     .  . . .   ;push
          ...   ;7
     ..         ;move 1 cell left
-    .. .. ..   ;merge all cells to pointer
+    .  .. ..   ;merge all cells from right to pointer
           ..   ;move 1 cell right
     .  . . .   ;push
-         . .   ;6
+         ..    ;6
           ..   ;move 1 cell right
     .  . . .   ;push
          ..    ;6
     ..         ;move 1 cell left
-    .. .. ..   ;merge all cells to pointer
+    .  .. ..   ;merge all cells from right to pointer
           ..   ;move 1 cell right
     .  . . .   ;push
          ..    ;6
+          ..   ;move 1 cell right
     .  . . .   ;push
          . .   ;5
     ..         ;move 1 cell left
-    .. .. ..   ;merge all cells to pointer
-     .         ;ascii to char
+    .  .. ..   ;merge all cells from right to pointer .         ;ascii to char
     .          ;output A
     ..         ;move 1 cell left